 - Those who defended labor regulations such as certain limitations on the types of employment that women could hold or restrictions on the maximum number of hours of work, on the weight of objects carried by women on them, etc. The most representative group of this trend was the Women's Joint Congressional Committee, an amalgamation of several labor organizations and women's groups dedicated to electoral activism that encouraged women's voting and supported candidates who took their demands on board.

-- Organizations such as the National Women’s Association (NWA) that fought for an equal rights amendment to eliminate these same protections.
-The NWA was a splinter of the American branch of British Suffragism, and its founding members had worked with the suffragettes of the British WSPU (the Pankhurst group).
+- Organizations such as the National Woman's Party (NWP) that fought for an equal rights amendment to eliminate these same protections.
+The NWP was a splinter of the American branch of British Suffragism, and its founding members had worked with the suffragettes of the British WSPU (the Pankhurst group).

 Finally, the commission decided to expand the protection clause of the Fourteenth Amendment to the Constitution to protect women from sex discrimination instead of an amendment that was very controversial even for many feminists and especially for the unions, which were also Democrat allies.
 The ban on sex discrimination was less problematic because it left the courts - and with little choice - to judge when there was discrimination in the workplace based on prejudice and when it was based on objective grounds such as lack of physical strength.
 The formula's success in building consensus within the state led to its addition to the employment section of the Civil Rights Act.